HIPAA – What it Means to Employers

 Who is Covered by the HIPAA Privacy Rule?

 Employers are covered by the Privacy Rule when they self-insure or enter into an insurance agreement with a provider.
 But they receive, manage, or disclose protected health info as a group health plan or perform certain record-keeping functions, like transmitting individual health records to a group plan.
 There may be other times where employers have access to confidential employee health data, such as receiving PHI information from the employee’s doctors or directly from the employee.

 The following are examples of protected PHI “Personal Health Information”:

-- health information including demographic info collected from an individual, in all forms including but not limited to electronic, written and/or oral;
+- health information including demographic info collected from an individual, in all forms, including but not limited to electronic, written, and oral;

 - info created or received by a provider, health plan, employer, or health care clearinghouse;

 - info relating to the physical or mental health or condition of an individual, at any time including past and future;